podcast

 Navigating Boundaries and Grief: Dr. Caitlin Fang's Journey Through Family Mental Health Challenges

-Send us a text! (add your email to get a response)When faced with the heart-wrenching decision to set boundaries with a loved one battling mental health issues, the choice is never easy.
+Message us here!When faced with the heart-wrenching decision to set boundaries with a loved one battling mental health issues, the choice is never easy.
 Many of us choose to estrange ourselves and cut off contact with difficult parents for our own wellbeing, but we also risk losing them forever.
 In this special episode, psychotherapist Dr. Caitlin Fang returns to share her deeply personal experiences with her mother, who struggled with depression, substance abuse, and schizoaffective disorder.
-She takes us through the emotional labyrinth of setting boundaries to protect...
+She takes us through the emotional labyrinth of setting boundaries to protect herself and her child, while navigating the turbulent...

 2024-12-26